 Software Architect at IBM

 Hello!
-I am Ben, a Software Architect (Backend, DevOps) at IBM.
-I have over twelve years of experience in designing, developing, testing, deploying, and managing scalable, secure, and reliable software solutions for various clients and industries.
-I have a Master in Computer Science from the National University of Singapore, where I graduated with honors and received a full scholarship for ASEAN nationals.
+I am Binh (pronounced "Bing"), a Software Architect at IBM with over twelve years of experience in designing, developing, testing, deploying, and managing scalable, secure, and reliable SaaS solutions across various industries.
+I hold a Master's in Computer Science from the National University of Singapore, graduating with honors and a full ASEAN scholarship.

-I am open to exploring exciting projects and opportunities.
-Reach out to me on LinkedIn to initiate the conversation!
+I speak English, German, and Vietnamese.
+I am open to exploring new projects and opportunities.
+Feel free to connect with me on LinkedIn to start the conversation!

 EDUCATION